 All of these trends combined bring TikTok into the social commerce game by allowing businesses to directly link to their stores and products.

 This unstoppable video hosting platform officially embraced social commerce near the end of 2021 when it launched its beta for its new social commerce feature.
 This feature allows content creators to integrate the shopping experience directly into videos through a “view products” tab.

 Considering that 82% of all social network users are likely to spend time on YouTube, it’s well worth investing in adding links to relevant products in the description or embedded in the video as a card as well.

-Three core benefits are enticing brands across all industries to explore social commerce:
+Three core benefits are enticing brands across all industries: